-IMPORTANT: Test coordinators must ensure that the testing staff are properly trained to administer a secure administration.
-Test coordinators should not discuss details about test policies or procedures (e.g., handling test materials, training, and packaging for return) with anyone other than their staff, including the media or through social media.
-Refer all media questions to SAT School Day Support as listed in your manual.
+IMPORTANT: Test coordinators will ensure that every staff member signs the back of this form and that all testing staff are properly trained to administer a secure administration.
+Test coordinators will not discuss details about test policies or procedures (e.g., handling test materials, training, and packaging for return) with anyone other than their staff, including the media or through social media.
+Test coordinators will refer all media questions to the customer support phone number listed in their manual.